unweave/unweave-v1/docs/src/pages/guides/nanogpt.md

 Make sure that `train.bin` and `val.bin` are created in the `data/shakespeare` directory.

-By following these steps, you will set up the necessary environment, ensure your repository is available, install dependencies, and prepare the dataset for training NanoGPT.

 ##  4.Fine-tuning and Inference

-With the dataset prepared, we can now proceed with fine-tuning and generating text using NanoGPT:
+With the dataset prepared, we can now proceed to fine-tuning and generating text using NanoGPT:

 - Start the fine-tuning process: